VOLTTRON/volttron/docs/source/developing-volttron/developing-drivers/driver-development.rst

                 writer.writerows([dict(row) for row in points])
         return self.get_state()

-At this point we should be able to scrape the CSV device using the Master Driver and set points using the actuator.
+At this point we should be able to scrape the CSV device using the Platform Driver and set points using the actuator.

 Creating Driver Configurations
 ==============================